simon-ritchie/apysc/docstring_markdowns/apysc/_html/exporter.md

 **[Notes]**

-If the debug mode setting is enabled, minifying will be skipped.
+If the debug mode setting is enabled, the apysc skips minifying.

 ## `_remove_blank_lines` function docstring

-Remove blank (break or spaces only) lines from expression string.<hr>
+Remove blank (break or spaces only) lines from an expression string.<hr>

 **[Parameters]**